ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 canvas.

 There is a lot to improve to make GIMP better suited for professional workflows.
-As usual, we welcome constructive discussion and recently create a [mailing list](https://mail.gnome.org/mailman/listinfo/gimp-gui-list) to discuss the topic of improving GIMP's usability.
+As usual, we welcome constructive discussion and recently created a [mailing list](https://mail.gnome.org/mailman/listinfo/gimp-gui-list) to discuss the topic of improving GIMP's usability.
 This is a long-term enhancement process, which can take more time than localized changes and